June is Pride Month, which means it's time to celebrate the members of the LGBTQ+ community in a big way.

-Sure, this on-again-off-again couple have had some volatile moments in the Showtime series, but there's no denying that Ian (Cameron Monaghan) and Mickey (Noel Fisher) love each other.
-Thankfully they'll both be returning for the show's upcoming 10th season for more Shameless
+Sure, this on-again-off-again couple has had some volatile moments in the Showtime series, but there’s no denying that Ian (Cameron Monaghan) and Mickey (Noel Fisher) love each other.
+Thankfully, their love won out as the pair wed in the show’s 10th season.
+Fans will have to wait and see how their story ends when Shameless returns for its final season.

 Denise (Master of None)